 Activities will hopefully include many of the following (weather permitting): Farm tour, discussions (this is really the big part…sharing ideas from all guests, learning and helping each other), old fashioned games for the kids (and heck the adults as well), demonstrations of certain farm aspects (as time permits) and a hay ride.
 If you can think of other things you would like….just let us know!

 Each adult (17+) plate is $35.00 (or $60 for a pair).
 Each child (16-7) plate is $7.00.
 (Kids under 7 are free) Food will be available all-you-can eat style.
 Coffee, tea (hot or cold), water, apple cider and lemonade will be available.
 You are welcome to bring your own soda or other drink if you prefer.
 NOTE: I would like to extend a discount to our immediate neighbors.
-Anybody living within a two mile driving distance of our farm will get a 25% discount on each full price plate purchased.
+Anybody living within a two mile driving distance of our farm will get a 25% discount on each plate purchased.

 I would like to tell you a few things about us before you choose to become part of our event.
 We are a SMALL farm.
 Our farms main footprint is only two acres of land although we have 12 total acres.
 Our buildings are primarily small and rustic.
 We are not a large fancy or commercial type farm.
-We have no employees and do all the work here ourselves (except for the occasional hay loading or barn cleaning we hire out).
+We have no full-time employees and do all the work here ourselves (except for the occasional hay loading or barn cleaning we hire out).
 The farm is more than just a hobby, but it is I suppose it is still something less than a business.
 We aren’t rich nor are we even financially “well off” by most standards.
 We do okay and where we are is a big part of how the “self-sustainable” part comes into play.
 We use a lot of recycled materials which fits in very with what we are trying to accomplish – leaving a smaller footprint and achieving sustainability.
 Our animals generally earn their keep and we are quite diversified.
 I just wanted to make a point of saying we aren’t the eat-off-the-floors-clean farm with pristine buildings and immaculate flower gardens you might see in a magazine such as Mary Jane’s Farm (which by the way is a magazine I enjoy perusing once in a while).
 We are down to earth and simple without much pretense or fancy trimmings!!

 We really hope that we are able to get a large and diverse group of people to join us.
 The more information available to share the better!!
 Perhaps your goals have nothing to do with farming or self-sustainability, this is still a great chance to get together to have a great time and great food with friends and family in a less than typical setting.